haskell-works/blog/drafts/2018-07-26-draft-post.md

 ```

 I will represent this document on a single line for easier comparison with
-the rank the rank-select bit-strings:
+the rank the rank-select bit-strings and add the two rank-select bit-strings:

 ```text
 "name","age","profession"␤John,30,Code Monkey␤Kyle,40,Data Scrubber